 So far we’ve spent a lot of time looking at the different sounds you

-blocks.
+can make with play and sample blocks.
 We’ve also learned how to

-trigger these sounds through time using sleep
+trigger these sounds through time using sleep.

 As you’ve probably found out, there’s a lot of fun you can have with these basic building blocks.
 However, a whole new dimension of fun opens up when you start using the power of code to structure your music and compositions.
 In the next few sections we’ll explore some of these powerful new tools.
 First up is iteration and loops.